Storing Insulin and Prefilling SyringesSkip to the navigation

 - Unopened insulin that is packaged in small glass bottles (vials) should be stored in the refrigerator.

-- Insulin that is packaged in small cartridges (containing several doses) is more stable.
-It may be kept unrefrigerated, but it will last longer if it is kept in the refrigerator.
-Insulin cartridges are used in pen-shaped devices (insulin pens) with attached disposable needles.
+- Liquid insulin that is packaged in small cartridges (containing several doses) is more stable.
+These cartridges are used in pen-shaped devices (insulin pens) with attached disposable needles.
+Keep unopened pens and cartridges in the refrigerator.
+After you open them, store them at room temperature.

 Always read the insulin package information that tells the best way to store your insulin.

-Avoid shaking insulin bottles and cartridges too much to prevent loss of medicine strength and to prevent clumping, frosting, or particles settling out.
+Avoid shaking insulin bottles and liquid insulin cartridges too much to prevent loss of medicine strength and to prevent clumping, frosting, or particles settling out.
 Follow the storage information provided by the manufacturer.

 The first time you use an insulin bottle, write the date on the bottle label.
 Always store an extra bottle of each type of your insulin in the refrigerator.